|

 264 Walmer Boulevard, South End, Gqeberha

 Core business offering: Afrisec delivers security master plans and is a systems integrator.
-Afrisec supplies and installs integrated security systems, fibre-optic and network infrastructure, mobile surveillance vehicles and CCTV trailers, perimeter fencing, building management systems, and energy- and water-saving solutions.
+Afrisec supplies and installs integrated security systems, fibre-optic and network infrastructure, mobile surveillance vehicles and CCTV trailers, drone solutions, perimeter fencing, building management systems, and energy- and water-saving solutions.

 |